Vladimir Putin: Assessments

 Russia has suffered democratic backsliding during Putin's tenure.
 Freedom House has listed Russia as being "not free" since 2005.
 Experts do not generally consider Russia to be a democracy, citing purges and jailing of political opponents, curtailed press freedom, and the lack of free and fair elections.
-In 2004, Freedom House warned that Russia's "retreat from freedom marks a low point not registered since 1989, when the country was part of the Soviet Union."
+In 2004, Freedom House warned that Russia's "retreat from freedom marks a low point not registered since 1989, when the country was part of the Soviet Union".

 The Economist Intelligence Unit has rated Russia as "authoritarian" since 2011, whereas it had previously been considered a "hybrid regime" (with "some form of democratic government" in place).
 According to political scientist Larry Diamond, writing in 2015, "no serious scholar would consider Russia today a democracy".

 Following the jailing of the anti-corruption blogger and activist Alexei Navalny in 2018, Forbes wrote: "Putin's actions are those of a dictator...
-As a leader with failing public support, he can only remain in power by using force and repression that gets worse by the day."
+As a leader with failing public support, he can only remain in power by using force and repression that gets worse by the day".
 In November 2021, The Economist also noted that Putin had "shifted from autocracy to dictatorship".

-In February 2015 former US Ambassador to Germany John Kornblum wrote in the Wall Street Journal that:
+In February 2015, former U.S. ambassador to Germany John Kornblum wrote in The Wall Street Journal that:

+In her 2017 book Red Hangover: Legacies of Twentieth-Century Communism, Kristen Ghodsee argued that the triumphalist attitudes of Western powers at the end of the Cold War, and the fixation with linking all leftist and socialist political ideals with the horrors of Stalinism, allowed neoliberalism to fill the void, undermined democratic institutions and reforms, left a trail of economic misery, unemployment, hopelessness and rising inequality throughout the former Eastern Bloc.
+This includes Russia, helping fuel the rise of Putin's extremist right-wing nationalism.